kylrth/kylrth.github.io/content/book/rough-stone-rolling.md

 thumbnail: "https://i.gr-assets.com/images/S/compressed.photo.goodreads.com/books/1388188757l/236609.jpg"
 ---

+*I'm reading this book at the same time as* [No man knows my history: the life of Joseph Smith]({{< relref "no-man-knows.md" >}}) *by Fawn Brodie, and I'm comparing what the two cover.
+Interesting things that appear in both books might be covered here or there.*

 ## preface

 > A believing historian like myself cannot hope to rise above these battles or pretend nothing personal is at stake.
 For a character as controversial as Smith, pure objectivity is impossible.
 What I can do is look frankly at all sides of Joseph Smith, facing up to his mistakes and flaws.
 (Preface)